Trails In Beloit

-Trails are easy to find in Beloit, as it sits on the midway point of the Rock River Trail which is a 320-mile course spanning Wisconsin and Illinois!
+Trails in Beloit are easy to find, as it sits on the midway point of the Rock River Trail which is a 320-mile course spanning Wisconsin and Illinois!

 You can also taste the trail on the Chocolate Trail, appreciate art on the Art Route, and discover history on the History Trail.